Muhammara – Roasted Red Pepper and Walnut Dip

 2.

-Once they are cool enough to handle, peel off the skin and discard it.
-Cut the pepper in half, remove any seeds, and slice them into large strips.
+Once the peppers are cool enough to handle, peel off the charred skin.
+Slice them open, remove the seeds and membranes, and cut into large strips.

 Mark as complete